Customize your Resume using Targeted Keywords

 Humans respond to keyword optimization too.
 Recruiters know what keywords they are looking for (they wrote the job posting!), and they want to see them quickly and easily.
 Help them!

-To make it easy to customize for a specific job, you need a Base Resume that has everything you have ever done, which will encompass a wide variety of resume keywords.
+To make it easy to customize for a specific job, you need a Base Resume that has everything on there you have ever done, which will encompass a wide variety of resume keywords.

 Experience Keywords